MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/teams-conversation-ai-overview.md

 <!-- ## Bots Architecture overview

-The bot framework using Teams AI library requires the following:
+The bot framework using Copilot SDK requires the following:

 * Support to OAuth S2S
 * Adherence to Activity schema for reading and writing JSON documents